Brawlback-Team/brawlback-wiki/GETTING_STARTED.md

 > When will BrawlBack be ready for a public release?

 Alpha - There will be a initial Alpha release which has rollback netcode but does _not_ have a launcher application, matchmaking, or replays.
-It will be exactly how current netplay functions, except with rollback netcode instead of delay based.
+It will be exactly how current netplay functions, except with rollback netcode instead of delay based. __No current ETA__

 Initial full release - When it passes the quality control gates. __AKA: when it's ready.__